 Merely producing content and hoping someone will firstly find it, secondly engage with it, and ultimately purchase your product is not content marketing.
 It’s a tactic (and to be honest, not a very good one).

 Sophisticated organisations view content marketing as the glue — the lynchpin of a broader engagement and acquisition strategy – that enables them to build and nurture a profitable audience.

 It complements paid and earned media, but ultimately is designed to migrate users to owned media channels.
 The data that this provides (i.e. via eDM sign-ups or cookies) should make your paid activity more targeted and cost-effective.

 This could be a standalone article, so I’m only going to highlight a couple of my content crushes (in no particular order).

 1. Patagonia’s The Cleanest Line is bloody brilliant on every level.
 From a quality perspective, they put some media outlets to shame.
-Similarly, their YouTube channel is without peer – you can easily spend hours on it.
+Similarly, their YouTube channel is without peers – you can easily spend hours on it.
 And their social media and broader distribution channels are equally impressive.

 3. A little closer to home, I’ve always been a fan of HBF’s Direct Advice for Dads.
-They are crystal clear who their audience is, and what resonates with them.
+They are crystal clear about their audience and what resonates with them.
 Engaging with their content feels like you’re talking to a mate about your problems at the pub.
 It’s unflinchingly honest, as typified by this piece from an alcoholic father.
 Most brands would not produce the type of content they do – and that’s why most brands fail.

 4. Think accounting is boring?
 Try telling that to Xero, a content behemoth.
 What I like most about the Xero Blog is that it proudly puts the interests of their tribe first.
 Oh, and they have mastered the art of content-led personalisation and sales enablement.
 Check out Xero TV.
 It’s a cracker.